cmayron/Legal-Calculus/README.md

 - Procedural physics are governed by Editions.
 - Operational structure is governed by SCUs.

 No operational rule may be inferred from doctrine, and no doctrinal statement may be restated in the README.
 The README enforces runtime boundaries and ensures that execution remains role‑bounded, Edition‑bounded, and STOP‑governed.

 LCES™ runtime assumes a secure, version‑controlled environment.
 Hardware enforces impossibility; LCES enforces admissibility.
 Runtime movement is bounded by procedure, not by inference or assumption.

+---

+## **Operational Governance**

 Operational governance focuses on: